edge-ml/arduino/README.md

 # explorer-arduino
 Data Collection tool for https://github.com/edge-ml.
-Allows to incrementally upload sensor-data to the Explorer.
+Allows to incrementally upload sensor-data to edge-ml.

 ## How to use